X (Twitter) Username Checker

 Why cross-platform matters now

-The handles that work on X also need to work on TikTok (where short-form video lives), Instagram (where visual brand sits), YouTube (where long-form audience grows), Pinterest (where intent-driven discovery happens), and Bluesky (where some of the 2024 X exodus landed).
+The handles that work on X also need to work on TikTok (where short-form video lives), Instagram (where visual brand sits), YouTube (where long-form audience grows), Pinterest (where intent-driven discovery happens), and Bluesky (where early adopters also spend time).
 Picking an X handle without checking the others is how you end up with @yourbrand on X but @yourbrand_official on TikTok and @yourbrand.co on Instagram — three brands instead of one, which is a marketing tax forever.
 This is exactly why this tool checks 6 platforms in a single query rather than one at a time.